Original designs. Made in the U.S.A.

 Sent from my iPad using Tapatalk HD

-Synapse 25 Steel D/Wasabi, Imago Plum/Hemp/Steel, Side Effects: Black/Wasabi, Black D/Wasabi, PCSB in UV, Large Shop Bags: 2 Nordic, 1 Solar; 1 sm.
-Shop Bag UV; CoPilot Black D/Wasabi; 3 Travel Trays; 3 Clear 1/4 packing cubes;
+Synapse 25 Steel D/Wasabi, Side Effects: Black/Wasabi, Steel D/Wasabi; PCSBs in UV, wasabi, and steel; Large Shop Bags: 2 Nordic, 2 Solar; 2 sm.
+Shop Bag UV; CoPilot Black D/Wasabi; black D/wasabi Pilot; 3 Travel Trays; 3 Clear 1/4 packing cubes;

-wallet; number padded pouches and clear organizer pouches, key straps, double carabiners galore, a Black D/Wasabi Pilot, and soon to be the mother of a Aeronaut Junior!!!!!!!!!
+wallets; number padded pouches and clear organizer pouches, key straps, double carabiners galore, and soon to be the mother of an aubergine/UV SE AND an Aeronaut Junior!!!!!!!!!
 (Darcy says soon.)

 List under construction ....